 Short-term health plans in Arizona

-- A new law allows short-term health insurance in Arizona to follow federal durational limits, with initial terms of up to 364 days and total duration of up to 36 months (this took effect in late August 2019).
+- As of August 2019, short-term health insurance in Arizona is allowed to follow federal durational limits, with initial terms of up to 364 days and total duration of up to 36 months.

 - Prior to the new law, short-term health insurance plans in Arizona couldn’t have durations longer than 185 days, and if the plan was renewable, the renewal term couldn’t be more than 180 days.